hashgraph/guardian/docs/schema-flow/schema-demo.md

 **Note: Important points to be noted when "Enum" type is selected:**

 1. Enum values can be added by editing or by importing it from link or from file.
 2. If we are importing files by URL.
-The response should be ({"enum": \["Option1", "Option2", "Option3"]}) or has same format such as importing file (Options separated by new line symbol).&#x20;
+The response should be ({"enum": \["Option1", "Option2", "Option3"]}) or has same format such as importing file (Options separated by new line symbol).

 Example of URL which has correct format: [https://ipfs.io/ipfs/bafkreihgbx6fsqup4psfbzjcf57zjdbfwisbjbsqzvwlg4hgx5s5xyqwzm](https://ipfs.io/ipfs/bafkreihgbx6fsqup4psfbzjcf57zjdbfwisbjbsqzvwlg4hgx5s5xyqwzm)